9th Congress of the Workers' Party of Korea

-Preparations
+Preparation

-On 24 June 2025, the plenary meeting of the Central Committee of the Workers' Party of Korea approved a plan to hold the 9th Party Congress.

-On 13 September 2025, General Secretary Kim Jong Un announced that the 9th Congress would "put forward the policy of simultaneously pushing forward the building of nuclear forces and conventional armed forces in the field of building up national defense".
+On 24 June 2025, the plenary meeting of the 8th Central Committee of the Workers' Party of Korea approved a plan to hold the 9th Party Congress.
+On 13 September 2025, General Secretary of the Workers' Party of Korea Kim Jong Un announced that the 9th Congress would "put forward the policy of simultaneously pushing forward the building of nuclear forces and conventional armed forces in the field of building up national defense".
+On 18 February 2026, North Korea displayed 50 nuclear-capable rocket launchers "as a present for a glorious congress".